michael2012z/BitBible/markdown/Etheridge/files/Phil.md

 ## Philippians 3

 1. HENCEFORTH, my brethren, rejoice in our Lord.
-To write the very same (things) to you, to me is not weariness, because they make youthe more cautious.
+To write the very same (things) to you, to me is not weariness, because they make you

 2. Beware of dogs, beware of evil workers, beware of the cutting of the flesh.

 3. For the circumcision are we, who serve Aloha in the spirit, and glory in Jeshu the Meshiha, and confide not on the flesh.

 4. Yet I may have confidence on the flesh.
-For if any one consider that his confidence is in the flesh, Ihave more than he.
+For if any one consider that his confidence is in the flesh, I

 5. Circumcised the son of eight days, of the family of Israel, of the tribe of Benyomin, Ebroia of Ebroyee; in the law, Pharisha;